FlowerStake/kusama-validator-auto-payout/README.md

 Claim and distribute validator staking rewards for your stakers automagically in Kusama Network Substrate blockchain.

 Made with ❤️  from ColmenaLabs_SVQ!
-Adapted to Kusama Network by Jimi Flowers (https://flowerstake.io)
+Adapted with all current changes to Kusama Network by Jimi Flowers (https://flowerstake.io)

 ## Install NodeJS, clone repo and install modules